halmgillman/halmgillman.github.io/readme.md

 > This line has been added in GitHub to test the functionality of Git CLI pull requests.

+> This line has been added to test conflict resolution in the Git CLI.

 > Thanks for checking in; for more information, get me on moghog@icloud.com.

 > - Hal